Get

 In most cases, the Maine Coon will be the better fit for you.
 Maine Coons are gentle and patient animals that tend to enjoy being around the company of humans.
 They also tend to peacefully coexist with other pets.

 We don’t want to strictly label bobcats as bad pets because they’re such amazing animals.
-However, for the sake of our respect for the bobcat, we don’t recommend this cat as a pet for most people.
-Too many bobcats end up in wildlife rescues because untrained and unprepared owners realize they cannot accommodate their needs.
+However, from an animal welfare, safety, and legal standpoint, we don’t recommend bobcats, as pets for most people.
+Too many bobcats end up in wildlife rescues because untrained and unprepared owners realize they cannot meet their complex physical, behavioral, and environmental needs.

 If you’re interested in having a large or exotic-looking cat in your home, Maine Coons, Pixie-Bobs, and Bengal Cats are all domesticated cats that are more well-suited for living with humans.